Members of A4A Ontario counter-leafletted at the Autism Speaks Walk-a-thon in Toronto on June 3, 2018.

 An important tidbit from the security guard: “Next year if you want to leaflet on the grounds, you just need to apply in advance for the permit to do so.”
 Duly noted!

-I also learned that having a two-sided flier – one positive, about neurodiversity and one with some hard truths (about A$) was useful.
+I also learned that having a two-sided flier – one positive, about neurodiversity and one with some hard truths about Autism Speaks was useful.
 We could hand them positive-side up and people would be feeling good when they flipped the page.

 There was no media at the event.
 In a city this size, there isn’t time for it to be covered.
 A good option for getting media would be to attend a walk in a smaller city or town.